Holf/weduc-timetable-extractor/README.md

 ### Requirements for running in API mode

 API mode requires you to have set up access to the Google Calendar API.

+_Setting up Google Calendar API access is a little more involved, which is why the `iCalendar` mode is also provided for importing events to Google Calendar via an`.ics` file upload, instead._

 To do this, complete the three tasks described [here](https://developers.google.com/calendar/api/quickstart/python#set-up-environment).
 You only need to complete the tasks in the _'Set up your environment'_ section.